 When embarking on the process of divorce, it’s not uncommon to want it to go by as quickly as possible, but laws in New Jersey implement time constraints to prevent the process from occurring too fast.
-NJ courts have mandated that no divorce should take longer than 12 months, but there are exceptions to this rule.

 Is Your Divorce Uncontested or Contested?